 After a bit of a debacle around checking the daypack and my purse (the locker room is nowhere near the entrance to the Palace), we made our way into the museum.
 We started reading the plaques, but it didn’t take long before Randy was making up grand (fake) stories about the items on display.
 Kacela decided to take over as our tour-guide, and walked us around the museum telling elaborate stories about the rooms and articles within.
 The girls thoroughly enjoyed our tour, and I learned a little bit reading the plaques between the “information” from our “tour guide”!
 It was a bit weird, or maybe ironic, to wander through a monument to the greatness of the former monarchy who’d been exiled when the communist government came to power.

-The Time We Went to A Buffalo Dairy instead of the WaterFalls
+The Time We Went to the Laos Buffalo Dairy instead of the WaterFalls

 Our last day in Laos was supposed to be about getting to Kuang Si Waterfall.
 It’s one of the most fun things to do in Luang Prabang, and everyone raves about it!
 I’d also heard about the recently opened Laos Buffalo Dairy, where we could get great buffalo milk ice cream on the way to the falls.
 The girls were far more interested in the ice cream than the water falls!
 By the time we got ourselves organized for the day, after lounging around and being lazy all morning, it was starting to get a bit late.
 We hailed a truck-tuk, piled in the back, and started on the relatively long and bumpy drive out to the falls.
 Since ice cream was the priority, we decided to stop there on the way TO the falls.
 It was so wonderful!
 We opted for the self-guided tour, which also included 2 scoops of ice cream, and started inside.